-There will be occasions when children in our school struggle with mental health issues resulting in low mood, anxiety or self-harm.
-If a member of staff notices anything like this, they should speak with the relevant professional in the school.
+There will be occasions when children in our school struggle with mental health issues resulting in low mood or self-harm.
+If a member of staff notices in a child low mood, they should speak with the relevant professional in the school.
 Should there be any signs the child that is at risk or that there is a threat or has been self-harm, this should be reported to the DSL.
-Children will be monitored, and if needed a referral should be made to the IFD.
-If parents can keep them safe, they should be contacted and advised to seek medical advice from their GP/A&E.
+Children will be monitored, and if needed a referral should be made to the CHAT Team If parents can keep the safe, they should be contacted and advised to seek medical advice from their GP/A&E.

 The child will be provided with support in school through the pastoral care systems and external agencies.
-A referral for support from the Educational Mental Health Practitioner can also be made.
-Should they pose significant risk in school, a risk assessment and/or safer handling plan may be put in place to ensure the child is safe.
-Parents/carers will be involved in this and will sign their acknowledgement of this.
+Should the pose significant risk in school, a risk assessment may be put in place to ensure the child is safe.
+These will be sent to staff on a termly basis following a review or as required.